 Mo — the child, asking questions about the route (rather than looking it up himself); interested in the roller coasters and water skiing.
 Down a testicle since spring (emasculating him)

 Tom Neresford — stomach troubles.
 Has never been far.
-Has been put on the sex register.
+Has been put on the sex offenders’ register.
+(I’m inclined to think this was for a good reason, unlike the interpretation of his mates, who prefer to think of it as a miscarriage of justice.)

 John Mosely / Big John — ‘if there was a dad figure among us it was Big John with his know it all interruptions’.
 Decides when it’s time for the group to move on.
 Jobless for the past 18 months.